uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 source venv/bin/activate
 ```

-Install Pelican, Markdown and ghp-import.
+Install `pelican`, `markdown` and `ghp-import`.

 ```bash
 pip install pelican markdown ghp-import
 ```

-Run the pelican quickstart.
-Make sure you answer `Y` when it asks you about Github Pages!
+Run the pelican quick-start.
+Make sure you answer `Y` when it asks you about GitHub Pages!

 ```bash
 pelican-quickstart